-||Leaves alternate and are simple, evergreen, elliptic, and 1.5-3.5" long and half as wide.
-With lare remote spiny teeth, leaves are dull to dark yellow green and have great variation among trees.
+Leaves are alternate, simple, evergreen, elliptic, and 1.5-3.5" long and half as wide.
+With remote spiny teeth, leaves are dull to dark yellow green and have great variation among trees.

 Densely pyramidal in youth with branches to the ground, becoming in age open, irregular, and picturesque, high branching, the branches at a wide angle and contorted.

 Male and female flowers are staminate in 3 to 9 flowered cymes; pistillate solitary; male flowers are dull white with yellow pollen tipped anthers; males are about the latest evergreen holly to flower around May.
 Female flowers are dull white to yellow with a single green nodule (ovary and future berry) at the center.
 Female flowers have 4 non-functional stamens.
 Berry-like, dull red rounded drupe, fruit is borne singly on .25" long stalks, maturing in October and persisting into winter.
-Furit display can be spectacular on good selections with a strong pollinator.
+Fruit display can be spectacular on good selections with a strong pollinator.

-Specimen plant, grouping; requires male and female for fruit set; i feel there are too many superior hollies to justify extensive use of this species but the list of cultivars is endless; on the east coast and south this is a favored plant; again, do not use seedlings; use one of many superior cultivars.
+Specimen plant, grouping; requires male and female for fruit set; there are too many superior hollies to justify extensive use of this species but the list of cultivars is endless; on the east coast and south this is a favored plant; again, do not use seedlings; use one of many superior cultivars.

-Use a slow-release, granular fertilizer labled especially for acidic soil-loving plantes.
+Use a slow-release, granular fertilizer labeled especially for acidic soil-loving plants.
 Apply only one application of fertilizer a year.
 American Holly especially benefit from a yearly mulch of used coffee grounds.

-Dig a hole three times the diameter of the root system, with a depth no deeper than the original soil line on trunk.
+Dig a hole about 8 to 12 inches in diameter, with a depth no deeper than the original soil line on the stem.
 Break up the soil to the finest consistency possible.
 Place plant in hole and fill, compacting the fill dirt.
 Water the plant heavily to seal soil around the roots and remove air pockets.
 Plant one plant for ever 2 linear feet.
 The larger the plant the faster the area will fill in.